tandasat/ProjectLoadTimeMonitor/README.md

 Examples
 ---------

-The results are displayed on the Output Window in the chronological order once all projects are loaded as show below.
+The results are displayed on the Output Window as show below once all projects are loaded.

 ![OutputWindow](/Images/ExampleOutput.png)